imsks/express-jest-husky-prettier/README.md

-# Express Jest Husky & Prettier Biolderplate
+# Express Jest Husky & Prettier Biolerplate
 An Express Biolerplat With Jest, Husky and Prettier

 ## Installation